Talc: Litigation

 In 2006 the International Agency for Research on Cancer classified talcum powder as a possible human carcinogen if used in the female genital area.
 Despite this, no federal agency in the US acted to remove talcum powder from the market or add warnings.

 In February 2016, as the result of a lawsuit against Johnson & Johnson (J&J), a St. Louis jury awarded $72 million to the family of an Alabama woman who died from ovarian cancer.
 The family claimed that the use of talcum powder was responsible for her cancer.

 In May 2016, a South Dakota woman was awarded $55 million as the result of another lawsuit against J&J. The woman had used Johnson & Johnson's Baby Powder for more than 35 years before being diagnosed with ovarian cancer in 2011.

 In October 2016, a St. Louis jury awarded $70.1 million to a Californian woman with ovarian cancer who had used Johnson's Baby Powder for 45 years.

 In August 2017, a Los Angeles jury awarded $417 million to a Californian woman, Eva Echeverria, who developed ovarian cancer as a "proximate result of the unreasonably dangerous and defective nature of talcum powder", her lawsuit against Johnson & Johnson stated.
 On 20 October 2017, Los Angeles Superior Court judge Maren Nelson dismissed the verdict.
 The judge stated that Echeverria proved there is "an ongoing debate in the scientific and medical community about whether talc more probably than not causes ovarian cancer and thus (gives) rise to a duty to warn", but not enough to sustain the jury's imposition of liability against Johnson & Johnson stated, and concluded that Echeverria did not adequately establish that talc causes ovarian cancer.

 In July 2018, a court in St. Louis awarded a $4.7bn claim ($4.14bn in punitive damages and $550m in compensatory damages) against J&J to 22 claimant women, concluding that the company had suppressed evidence of asbestos in its products for more than four decades.

 At least 1,200 to 2,000 other talcum powder-related lawsuits were pending as of 2016.

+In 2020 J&J stopped sales of its talcum-based baby powder, which it had been selling for 130 years.
+J&J created a subsidiary responsible for the claims in an effort to resolve the lawsuits in bankruptcy court.
+In 2023 J&J proposed a nearly $9bn settlement with 50,000 claimants saying the claims were "specious" but it wanted to move on from the issue, but judges blocked the plans, ruling that the subsidiary was not in financial distress and could not use the bankruptcy system to resolve the lawsuits.

+In July 2023 J&J sued researchers who linked talc to cancer, alleging they used junk science to disparage the company's products, while defendants say the lawsuits are meant to silence scientists.